 Menopause begins immediately if the ovaries are removed or radiated, or slowly, due to ovarian shutdown.

-The menopause begins with irregular menstrual periods and soon (within 6-12 months) a constellation of symptoms begins, with slight variations between people.
+The “premenopause” starts with irregular menstrual periods and soon (within 6-12 months) a constellation of symptoms begins, with slight variations between people.
 These symptoms are variable, with some combination of vaginal dryness, hot flashes, cold chills, night sweats, insommnia, mood swings, weight gain, reduced libido, slowed metabolism and occasionally, cognitive loss.

 The symptoms usually increase slowly, but can start suddenly and can present with any mixture of low oestradiol, low progesterone and low Allopregnanolone symptoms, sometimes with added low thyroid symptoms as well.

-* E3 is added because of its anti-cancer effect, while E1 is left out because it is pro-cancer.
+* E3 is added because of its anti-cancer effect and E1 is not, because it is pro-cancer.